 |Insider Tip: If you’re ready to make the move to a bigger home, check out PODS portable containers for a flexible, more personalized way to schlep your stuff to your new spot.|

 But there may be ways to get more office space in your home without moving.
 Have you considered framing and finishing that dingy basement room?
 Have you looked at putting an insulated shed in the backyard?
 If you’ve got a little DIY spirit, the internet is full of clever home office design ideas.

 We all love a good houseplant.
-But did you know that having a little cactus or spider plant on your desk can actually lower your stress and anxiety 5?
-So go ahead and buy yourself some green, leafy friends.
+But did you know that having a little cactus or spider plant on your desk can actually lower your stress and anxiety levels?
+So go ahead.
+Buy yourself some green, leafy friends.

 A high-performance computer

 We already talked about the need for a functional computer.
 But if you’re looking to invest in a truly fantastic home office that you can work in for years to come, you might want to up your computer budget.

 This is especially true if you work with any professional software, like video editing, photo manipulation, or drafting programs.
 Having to tell your boss or your client that you can’t complete a project because your computer is an old clunker is not a good strategy.

 No matter your industry, a faster processor, more memory, and a solid-state drive can help shave a few minutes off daily tasks.
 Those minutes add up.
 Plus, you won’t have to worry about upgrading your computer as often if you shell out for a higher-end device now.

 You don’t need an awesome stereo system in your home office.
 But how else are you going to bump the new Drake album to help you get through that last hour of the workday?
 Those laptop speakers just aren’t going to cut it.